Meyer Lemon Danish Braid

 Instructions

-- For the sponge, heat milk in a microwave-safe measuring cup for 45 seconds to 1 minute, until very warm (120-130°F).
+- Make sponge: Heat milk in a microwave-safe measuring cup for 45 seconds to 1 minute, until very warm (120-130°F).
 Whisk together warm milk, sugar, yeast, and flour in a medium bowl; cover loosely with plastic wrap and let stand 15 minutes.

-- For the dough, combine sugar, cream cheese, butter, salt, vanilla, egg, and sponge in a large mixer bowl; beat at medium speed for 1 minute until combined.
+- Make dough: Combine sugar, cream cheese, butter, salt, vanilla, egg, and sponge in a large mixer bowl; beat at medium speed for 1 minute until combined.
 Add 2 cups (280 g) flour and mix in at low speed until a soft dough forms, about 2 to 3 minutes.
 Switch out the flat beater for a dough hook, and knead dough for 4 minutes until smooth and elastic, adding remaining 1/4 cup (35 g) of flour 1 tablespoon at a time to prevent dough from sticking.
 The dough is ready when it feels tacky but doesn’t stick to your fingers.

 - Place dough in a large bowl coated with nonstick spray and cover with plastic.
 Let the dough rise in a warm place until doubled in size, about 50 to 60 minutes.
 To check if dough has doubled, lightly flour two fingers and press them down into center of dough.
 If indentations remain, dough has risen enough.